invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 Influence through words
 -----------------------
 | 11/29/2013
-| The challenge is to make other people feel healthy, loved and wanted through words.
+| The challenge is to make other people feel healthy, loved and wanted through words and not just actions.